Breakdown: In Your House: Event

 The main event was a Triple Threat match between Kane, The Undertaker and "Stone Cold" Steve Austin for the WWF Championship.
 The Undertaker and Kane were prohibited from pinning each other.
 Another stipulation added was that if anyone caused interference on Austin's behalf, Austin would immediately be stripped of the title.
 During The Undertaker's entrance, Austin attacked him with a chair.
 Austin then fought off Kane using the chair and the ring post.
 Kane fought back, and threw Austin outside, where The Undertaker attacked him.
 Austin countered by sending The Undertaker into the ring steps and then pulled Kane's crotch into the ring post.
 Austin then performed the Stone Cold Stunner to Kane, but Undertaker pulled him out and sent him into the ringpost.
 Back in the ring, The Undertaker attacked Austin until Austin came back with a Lou Thesz press, and a swinging neckbreaker.
 Kane pulled Austin outside, and The Undertaker accidentally hit Kane.
 Austin then shoved The Undertaker into Kane and choked Kane with cables.
 The Undertaker then choked Austin with cables, and The Undertaker and Kane dominated Austin.
 As Austin was kicked outside, he took the chair and hit Kane, but then Undertaker hit Austin with the chair.
 Austin was dominated, but The Undertaker and Kane stopped each other from pinning Austin.
 Undertaker then fought with Kane until Kane and Austin double-teamed him.
 Austin sent The Undertaker outside and performed a Russian leg sweep on Kane.
 Kane fought back with a headbutt, and Austin was dominated again.
 The Undertaker and Kane stopped each other from pinning Austin, and they fought until they performed clotheslines to each other.
 Austin took advantage and attacked both.
 Austin attempted a Stone Cold Stunner on Kane but was shoved into The Undertaker, who performed a big boot.
 The Undertaker and Kane then performed a double chokeslam, and pinned Austin simultaneously.
 Austin lost the title, but no new champion was announced.
 Vince McMahon came to ringside, and took the title belt.
 McMahon left, and Austin followed him backstage.
 McMahon told Austin that he wasn't the champion anymore, and the title belt was his.

 Reception

 The event has received mixed reviews from critics.

 In 2008, J.D.
 Dunn of 411Mania gave the event a rating of 6.0 [Average], stating, "The seeds for Rockamania were planted here, and it launched Edge as a singles star -- before they decided to de-push him.
-Like a lot of 1998 stuff that was heavy on the Russo, it worked at the time but had a short shelf life.
+Like a lot of 1998 stuff that was heavy on the Russo (Note: Vince Russo, head writer for WWF at the time, is known for his overuse of swerves.), it worked at the time but had a short shelf life.
 It might be worth a look for nostalgia, and for some historical reasons, but the wrestling leaves a lot to be desired.
 I'll be generous, and call it a mild thumbs up.
 Don't take it as a ringing endorsement or anything, though.